Postdoctoral Fellow, University of Rochester 1999

-Developing New and Useful RNA Catalysts.We have developed novel RNA catalysts, based on autocatalytic RNA group I introns, which can recombine RNA in predetermined ways.
-Our most advanced, the trans excision-spicing ribozyme, can excise out single nucleotide insertion mutations from transcripts inside bacterial cells.
-In this way, we have sequence-specifically repaired mutations in functional RNA transcripts.
-Questions that remain with this and other recently developed catalysts include how to develop them for optimal cellular activity, how they fold and function, how they can be exploited for the development of new biotechnology, and we then take these lessons to develop other useful catalysts.
+RNA Group I Introns: My lab has developed novel RNA catalysts, based on autocatalytic RNA group I introns, which can recombine RNA in predetermined ways.
+Using this technology, our group has sequence-specifically repaired mutations in functional RNA transcripts.
+Questions that remain with this and other recently developed catalysts include how to develop them for effective cellular activity, how they fold and function, and how they can be exploited for the development of new biotechnologies.
 Methods used in these projects involve molecular biology (for example, PCR, cloning, site-directed mutagenesis, and gel electrophoresis).

 - Dotson II, P. P., Johnson, A. K., and Testa, S. M. (2008) "Tetrahymena thermophila and Candida albicans Group I intron-derived ribozymes can catalyze the trans-excision-splicing reaction", Archives of Biochemistry and Biophysics.